Create Effective Display Ads: Google Best Practices

 Why: Responsive ads give you access to more inventory and reach by adapting to fit 2M+ apps and websites on the Google Display Network.1 On average, advertisers see 50% more conversions at a similar cost-per-acquisition when they use both responsive ads and image ads, compared to image ads alone.2

-Do it now: Create a responsive ad for Display
+Get started: Create a responsive ad for Display.

 - If you want full creative control over your display ads, use standard image ads.

 Why: You can customize the colors, fonts, and layouts used in your ads.